Expected Performance of Cosmic Muon Veto Detector: Conclusion

 \section{Conclusion}

-Based on the noise level in the SiPM detector and the gap between the scintillator strips, the veto criteria is defined for the system \cite{Jangra:2021key}.
-There should be signals above 2.5 pe equivalent in at least two SiPMs in each of these strips and at least 2 layers must have a valid signal.
-This veto criteria has been evaluated concerning well-fitted tracks ($\chi^{2}/\text{ndf}<2$ and $\text{nHits}>6$) within the RPC stack.
-Firstly, tracks with extrapolated points within 30\,cm from the front side must be rejected to account for the absence of the front wall.
-Next, if an extrapolated position of a reconstructed track is located within the detector wall and a hit is detected within 30\,cm from the extrapolated position, it should be considered as a muon hit.
-For tracks outside the detector region, a muon hit is considered if the distance of closest approach between the track and the detector wall edge is within 30\,cm.
-Furthermore, the veto efficiency remains nearly unchanged up to a 6.5 pe SiPM threshold.
-Additionally, more than 2 SiPMs in a scintillator will register a signal above this threshold, which rejects most of the uncorrelated SiPM noise.
-The fake rate in efficiency measurements is found to be negligible.
-Thus, if the scintillator strips are light leak tight and maintained in the same dark environment as the test setup, the veto system can achieve the desired efficiency.
-By implementing all the criteria in the hits and clustering algorithm, the study aims to distinguish genuine muon hits from noise signals in the detector system and achieve the desired veto efficiency.
+In this paper, the construction and operation of a Cosmic Muon Veto Detector (CMVD) is described.
+A dedicated software tool has been developed for the CMVD, tuned using inputs from experimental data, and integrated with the existing mini-ICAL apparatus, consisting of RPC detectors.
+The muon tracks reconstructed in the RPCs are used to estimate CMVD efficiency, and consequently establish effective muon veto criteria.
+This criteria takes into account the noise level in the SiPM detector and the gap between the EPS strips.
+There should be signals above 2.5 p.e. equivalent in at least two SiPMs in each of these strips and at least 2 layers must have a valid signal.
+This veto criteria have been evaluated for well-fitted tracks ($\chi^{2}/\text{ndf}<2$ and $\text{nHits}>6$) within the RPC stack.
+Initially, tracks with extrapolated points within $30\,cm$ from the front side must be rejected to account for the absence of the front wall.
+Subsequently, if a reconstructed track's extrapolated position lies within the detector wall and a hit is detected within $30\,cm$ from the extrapolated position, it is considered a muon hit.
+For tracks outside the detector region, a muon hit is considered if the distance of closest approach between the track and the detector wall edge is within $30\,cm$.
+Furthermore, the veto efficiency remains nearly unchanged up to 6.5 p.e.
+SiPM threshold.
+Additionally, more than 2 SiPMs in an EPS will register a signal above this threshold, which rejects most of the uncorrelated SiPM noise.
+The fake rate in efficiency measurement is negligible.
+Therefore, if the EPS strips are light leak tight and maintained in the same dark environment as the test setup, the veto system can achieve the desired efficiency.